CyberFlameGO/svnpython/Doc/faq/programming.rst

 one hand, requiring :keyword:`global` for assigned variables provides a bar against unintended side-effects.
 On the other hand, if ``global`` was required for all global references, you'd be using ``global`` all the time.
-You'd have to declare as global every reference to a built-in function or to a component of an imported module.
+You'd have to declare as global every reference to a builtin function or to a component of an imported module.
 This clutter would defeat the usefulness of the ``global`` declaration for identifying side-effects.